TeresaRosinski/NextTravelApp/travel-app/README.md

 * Still working on Full CRUD functionality for a Trip and its associated Activities
 * At this Application assumes there is only one user - due to that and the way the code is structured there is no authorization or authentication built in, yet.
+* Responsive Web Design has not been implemented yet - so this app only functions properly on a desktop computer

 ## Support and contact details